Updated: Jun 22

 Ready to find a job in a National Park?
 The first thing you need to do is decide which National Parks you want to work in.
 Keep in mind the smaller parks or less visited parks will have less services which means fewer jobs.
 If you are not sure if a park is small, just take a look on the National Park Website to find out more information about the parks you are interested in.

 If a park has restaurants, gift shops, lodging, campgrounds, etc. then they have lots of job opportunities.
 If not, just know there will be more competition for fewer jobs.
-But don’t let that stop you from applying at the national park of your dreams.
+But don’t let that stop you from applying for a job at the national park of your dreams.

 I recommend narrowing it down to three parks you would like to work at.
-We narrowed it down to Grand Tetons, Yellowstone and Glacier National Parks.
+We narrowed it down to Grand Tetons, Yellowstone and Glacier National Parks the first time we applied for a national park job.
 Now that you have decided on your top three national parks you want to work in let's discuss the three main types of park employers.

 1) Nonprofit / Associations- Almost every park has a nonprofit that raises funds to support it.
 And they are looking to hire you!
 Many of these operate gift shops located in the park visitor centers.
 My research suggests that many only hire couples in RV’s but not all.
 Some even offer volunteer opportunities, but you are here to learn about a job.